kasilakeconsulting/microcontrollers/README.md

 <h3>&gt; Project 3: Display tempurature and humidity on LCD panel</h3>

 This project was purposely made more complex in order to learn API communications with another device (in this case the Raspberry PI 400).
+The Raspberry Pi also sends its data to the Arduino Cloud.